kambadur/sky130RTLDesignAndSynthesisWorkshop/README.md

 ![](assets/iverilog_gtkwave_lab.png)

 ## 2.2.
 Introduction to Synthesis
 **Synthesis**: The RTL design description is translated into gate-level description by a synthesis tool.
-Very popular Open source synthesis tool [Yosys](http://bygone.clairexen.net/yosys/) is used for synthesis.
+Very popular Open source synthesis tool Yosys [3] is used for synthesis.
 The synthesis tool takes the RTL desgin and the cell library (liberty file) as inputs and translates the RTL into netlist.
 Hence the netlist is the gate-level representation of the specifiec logic desgin via Verilog HDL in RTL.